-Summary of Tuition & Fees (2016-2018)

-Tuition (This amount includes the \$4000.00 non-refundable deposit which was paid prior to enrollment) \$59,788.00 Fees (for a list of specific fees please contact the Business/Financial Aid Office) Since most fees are mandated by parties other than MTSA, the student will be responsible for payment of any fee increase. \$15,029.00 Total tuition and fees: \$74,817.00
+Summary of Tuition & Fees (2018-2020) Tuition This amount includes the \$4,000 non-refundable deposit paid prior to enrollment. \$71,920 Fees Since most fees are mandated by parties other than MTSA, the student will be responsible for payment of any fee increase. (for a list of specific fees please contact the Business/Financial Aid Office) \$18,080 Total tuition and fees: \$90,000

-Federal Loan and alternative loan monies are released over 8 separate disbursements.
+^{} Federal Loan and alternative loan monies are released over 9 separate disbursements.
 Contact the Office of Financial Aid for these specific dates and monetary amounts.